The Diffusion Geometry of Fibre Bundles: Horizontal Diffusion Maps: Application to Automated Geometric Morphometrics

 \section{Application to Automated Geometric Morphometrics}

 The HDM framework can be applied to any data set with pairwise structural correspondences.
 In many applications, such structural correspondences are readily available through a registration procedure, and have been used to compute similarity scores or distances between objects of interest.
 In this section, we sketch the application of HDM to automated geometric morphometrics.
 In a nutshell, this is an unsupervised learning problem with heterogeneous or unorganized data, for which feature engineering is particularly difficult; moreover, it is hard to apply kernel methods due to the lack of an informative kernel function.
 We expect problems arising from machine learning, pattern recognition, and computer vision facing similar difficulties to benefit from the proposed approach.
-A more comprehensive description of this application is in preparation.